 That wafting Summer breeze

 even more beautiful in Autumn.

 It is Autumn now in this luminous room,

 and there is nothing to stop us from falling

 into its light, like a leaf, like a piece of light

-gently carried along by the breeze of itself
+gently carried along by the breeze of itself,

-deep into the oncoming night.
+deep and deeper into the oncoming night.